M1MIAGTeamPallaMu/Servlet_JAXRS/DESIGN.md

 ![Architecture](/architecture.jpg)

-As you can see the project is based on a multi-layered application :
+As you can see the project is based on a multi-layered pattern :

- * The first layer is the Rest support implemented with Jersey, has the role of a facade (facade pattern - ACO module) and delegates the logic to the business or service layer
+ * The first layer is the REST support implemented with Jersey, has the role of a facade (facade pattern - ACO module) and delegates the logic to the business or service layer

  * The Service layer is where the logic happens